Writers who crave independence should skip Substack—and do this instead

 Why go through all of that hassle when Substack promises to make things so much easier?

 Of course, it’s partly about the money.
-Substack’s cut (10%, plus Stripe’s transaction fee) is a lot steeper than what I initially paid to take subscribers through Stripe, and even Memberful’s cut (4.9%, plus $25 per month) puts me ahead with the roughly 500 paid subscribers I have now.
+Substack’s cut (10%, plus Stripe’s transaction fee) is a lot steeper than what I initially paid to take subscribers through Stripe, and even Memberful’s cut (4.9%, plus Stripe’s fees and a flat $25 per month) puts me ahead with the roughly 500 paid subscribers I have now.

 But over time, the less-tangible benefits of rolling your own newsletter solution have also become clearer.